TomParadise/Year1Portfolio/_posts/2018-04-10-RainforestRampageDevDiary.markdown

 #### Entry #3 ####
 ---
-Since the last entry I have fixed and implemented all card effects including the new card design that we created from feeback for the original board game assignment.
+Since the last entry I have worked on and implemented all card effects including the new card design that we created from feeback for the original board game assignment.
 I described it fully in detail in the Game Design Document giving the gameplay reasons why we decided to add it.
 Essentially, we have made several small changes that improve the quality of life and game balance of this digital online implementation of the game compared to the physical board game.